sii-scRNA-Seq/upsAI/README.md

-# upsAI: A Classifier for *Plasmodium falciparum* var Gene Upstream Groups
+# upsAI: A high-accuracy machine learning classifier for predicting *Plasmodium falciparum* var gene upstream groups

 **upsAI** is a machine learning-based classifier that predicts the upstream group (upsA, upsB, upsC, or upsE) or localization (upsA, upsB subtelomeric, upsB/upsC internal, or upsE) of *Plasmodium falciparum* var genes from tag, cassette, exon 1, or entire var gene sequences.
 This tool enables accurate and rapid assignment of var genes to upstream groups, an important step for understanding the parasite’s role in disease severity and immune evasion.